Daniel G. Andújar, Wilhelm/Manfred Beutel’s Photo Collection, 1998

 Download the original Spanish version of the essay as a PDF here.

-Daniel García Andújar s a visual artist, theoretician and activist.
+Daniel García Andújar is a visual artist, theoretician and activist.
 Through interventions in public space and a critical use of digital media and the communication strategies of the corporations connected to it, his theoretical and artistic work oscillates between territories that are real (the city) and virtual (the Net).
 He has taught and directed workshops and seminars for artists and social collectives in numerous countries.
 His works have been shown in exhibitions worldwide including Manifesta 4, 53rd Venice Biennale and documenta14.
 The Spanish National Museum Reina Sofia in Madrid hosted a comprehensive one-man show in 2015, curated by Manuel Borja-Villel.

 Translated from Spanish by Sarah Jane Aberásturi